suzu-devworks/knowledge-base/docs/developments/python/package-managers/setuptools.md

 ## Configurations

-Currently, the mainstream way to manage projects is with pyproject.toml. as defined by PEP 518.
+Currently, the mainstream way to manage projects is with `pyproject.toml` as defined by PEP 518.

-When I looked previously, there were three examples with different patterns, but now most of them seem to have been changed to `pyproject.toml`.
+Previously, there were three patterns:

-1. legacy pattern of `setup.cfg` + `setup.py`
+1. Legacy pattern: `setup.cfg` + `setup.py`
-2. `pyproject.toml` + `setup.cfg`(main) compatibility pattern
+2. Compatibility pattern: `pyproject.toml` + `setup.cfg`
-3. Future-oriented patterns in `pyproject.toml`
+3. Future-oriented pattern: `pyproject.toml` only

+Most projects now use `pyproject.toml`.

-## Creating and Configuring a project using a pyproject.toml file
+## Creating and Configuring a Project Using pyproject.toml

-> Starting with PEP 621, the Python community selected pyproject.toml as a standard way of specifying project metadata.
+> Starting with PEP 621, the Python community selected `pyproject.toml` as a standard way of specifying project metadata.

 ### pyproject.toml

-The pyproject.toml file acts as a configuration file for packaging-related tools.
+The `pyproject.toml` file acts as a configuration file for packaging-related tools.

 > This specification was originally defined in PEP 518 and PEP 621.

 - [Configuring setuptools using pyproject.toml files](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html)
 - [pyproject.toml specification](https://packaging.python.org/en/latest/specifications/pyproject-toml/#pyproject-toml-spec)

 **`[build-system]` table**:

-Declares Python-level dependencies that must be installed for the project's build system to run successfully.
+Declares Python-level dependencies required for the project's build system.

-**`[build-system]` table**:
+**`[project]` table**:

-Declaring project metadata.
+Declares project metadata.

 **`[tool]` table**:

-All tools related to Python projects, not just build tools, can be given configuration data by the user.
+Configuration for Python-related tools.

-### How the project was initialized
+### How the Project Was Initialized

-Create and move project folder:
+Create and move to the project folder:

 ```shell
 mkdir -p apps/examples-packaging-setup2